 Welsh mezzo-soprano Samantha Price read Speech and Language Therapy at the University of Reading before gaining in a Distinction for her MA in Opera Performance at the Royal Welsh College of Music and Drama, assisted by the Dame Shirley Bassey Scholarship, the Jenkin Philips Memorial Scholarship and an Advanced Study Award in Music from the Arts Council of Wales.
 In 2018, she became an Honorary Associate of the RWCMD.

 A Samling Artist and a Finalist at the Young Welsh Singer of the Year Competition, she furthered her studies on the ENO Opera Works Programme, supported by a Countess of Munster Award, and the National Opera Studio, supported by English National Opera, the Arts Council of Wales, the Robert Vivian Memorial Trust and Christopher Ball.

-Whilst still a student, Samantha Price made her debut at English National Opera as Third Gentleman Julietta and is now a Harewood Young Artist.
+Whilst still a student, Samantha Price made her debut at English National Opera as Third Gentleman Julietta and became a Harewood Young Artist.
 For ENO, she has subsequently sung Mercédès Carmen, Second Lady The Magic Flute, Cherubino The Marriage of Figaro, Kate Pinkerton Madam Butterfly and the title role in Iolanthe, as well as creating Perdita in Ryan Wigglesworth’s The Winter’s Tale.

 She made her debut with The Royal Opera, London, as Clare 4.48 Psychosis and her engagements have further included L’Innocente L’Arlesiana, Prince Orlofsky Die Fledermaus and Tweedle Dee Alice’s Adventures in Wonderland for Opera Holland Park, Lucienne Die tote Stadt for the Nederlandse Reisopera, Cherubino Le nozze di Figaro with the Xi’an Symphony Orchestra, Rosina The Barber of Seville for Charles Court Opera at Iford Arts, Clare 4.48 Psychosis at the Prototype Festival, New York, and the Opéra national du Rhin and Flora Bervoix La traviata for Longborough Festival Opera, as well as appearing on the Opera Highlights Tour for Scottish Opera.